simonlee83/citystories-LA-docs/_docs/index.md

 redirect_from: /docs/index.html
 ---

-This book contains the assignment modules for the "Los Angeles: The City and the Library" course project.
+This guide contaings the assignment modules for the "Los Angeles: The City and the Library" course project.

 ### Module Guide and Sample Syllabus